dragonflyoss/d7y.io/docs/operations/integrations/container-runtime/nydus.md

 ## Install Nydus with Helm

-We **recommend** using helm to install Nydus, refer to [Install Dragonfly & Nydus with Helm](https://github.com/dragonflyoss/helm-charts/blob/main/INSTALL.md).
+We **recommend** using helm to install Nydus, please refer to [Install Dragonfly & Nydus with Helm](https://github.com/dragonflyoss/helm-charts/blob/main/INSTALL.md).

 ## Install Nydus with Binaries